masakk1/AITility/README.md

 sudo pip3 install .
 ```

-3. After that you can run AIT by typing `aitility` or `ait` on command line
+3. After that you can run AIT by typing `aitility` or `ait` on the command line,

 # Using
 ## CURRENTLY ONLY CHAT WORKS WELL NOW.